Parameter Store

 </meta>

-If a parameter is used in at least one of the processes selected for the import, the new "Parameters" page is displayed in the import wizard.
+If a parameter is used in at least one of the processes selected for import, the new "Parameters" page will appear in the Import Wizard.

 The names of the parameters from the selected processes are displayed here.
-The source of the names is the "metaParameter.xml" file.
+The source of the names is the "metaParameter.xml" file in each case.

-In the third column, you will find a checkbox that can be used to create a new parameter if it does not yet exist in the target portal.
+In the third column, you'll find a checkbox that allows you to create a new parameter if it doesn't already exist in the target portal.

-Click on "Configure parameter" to open a dialog box that can be used to configure the new parameter.
-The parameter must be configured when creating a new one, i.e. a value must be entered.
-The name of the parameter must be unique and may only contain the following characters: [a-z][A-Za-z0-9]*.
-A description can also be entered as an option.
+opens a dialog box where you can configure the new parameter.
+When creating a new entry, the parameter must be configured; that is, a value must be entered.
+The parameter name must be unique and may contain only the following characters: [a-z][A-Za-z0-9]*.
+Optionally, you can also enter a description.

-If the checkbox is set and the new parameter is configured, it is added to the Store parameter during the import process.
+If the checkbox is selected and the new parameter is configured, it will be added to the parameter store during the import process.

 The fourth column shows whether there is an assignment for the parameter from the portal's parameter store.
-The assignment takes place automatically if a parameter with the same name as in the import package exists in the portal.
-An assignment with a different name is not possible, as the use in Groovy scripts cannot be determined 100% and therefore an adaptation of the name would not be possible in every case.
+The mapping occurs automatically if a parameter with the same name as the one in the import package exists in the portal.
+It is not possible to assign a different name, because its use in Groovy scripts cannot be determined with 100% certainty, and therefore it would not always be possible to adjust the name.

 Alternatively, missing parameters can also be added immediately to the portal's parameter store.
-To do this, open the parameter store using the "Open parameter store" button.
-Further information can be found here.
+To do this, open the Parameter Store by clicking the "Open Parameter Store" button.
+You can find more information here.

-If not all parameters are assigned or the new creation of parameters is not fully configured, a message is displayed when you click on "Next".
-The import can still be continued on request.
+If not all parameters have been assigned or the creation of new parameters has not been fully configured, a warning message will appear when you click "Next."
+The import can still be continued upon request.